 There are many people who do not consciously have a worldview.
 They wander aimlessly in life apparently content to live with no plan, no direction, no goals, and no purpose.
 They live day-to-day just accepting whatever life brings their way – like a ship without a rudder, tossed about by the wind and the waves.
 I remember asking a waitress, “I’d like to get your opinion on something.”
 She said, “I’m sorry, I don’t think,” and she walked away!

 A.W, Tozer once said, “What comes to your mind when you think about God is the most important thing about you.”
-There are atheists, agnostics, polytheists, pantheists, deists, those who adhere to the strictest form of unitarian monotheism (those that deny the Trinity) and the list goes on and on.
+There are atheists, agnostics, polytheists, pantheists, deists, those who adhere to the strictest form of unitarian monotheism (those that deny the Christian doctrine of the triune nature of God) and the list goes on and on.
 Can they all be right?
 Logically, they are either all wrong or one of them is right and the others are wrong.

 What is the Biblical worldview?
 Simply stated it’s found in Genesis 1:1,